Last revised: May 28, 2023

 Both railroads were quite prosperous and they spared no expense in their long-distance trains.
 Union Pacific's main courses aboard its City of St. Louis in 1952 included:

 The railroad, of course, also had a full serving of side dishes, lunch and breakfast menus, and a la carte options.
 Today, the heritage railroads Abilene & Smoky Valley and Midland Railway attempt to recreate these experiences with train rides offering dinner during the trip.

-They have an impressive collection of equipment and operate a railroad that stretches 11 miles along a former Santa Fe branch line between Ottawa and Baldwin City, Kansas, totaling 22-mile round trips.
+They had an impressive collection of equipment and operate a railroad that stretched 11 miles along a former Santa Fe branch line between Ottawa and Baldwin City, Kansas, totaling 22-mile round trips.

 This trackage was acquired from the Santa Fe in 1987 and began hosting public excursions shortly thereafter.
 One of their popular trips was the "Kansas Belle Dinner Train" which utilizes four restored dining cars.
 The railroad's website notes:

 "Our three-hour Saturday night evening runs are more formal and romantic, while the Sunday afternoon dinner run is a more casual outing best suited for families with a slightly shorter run time.
 You may want to enhance your dinner train experience with an optional murder mystery, WWII USO show, or a melodrama."